lecluyse2000/CCalc/README.md

 Result: True
 Please enter your expression, or enter help to see all available commands: (T | F) ^ (F & T)
 Result: True
-Please enter your expression, or enter help to see all available commands: 2 + 3 - 3 * 3
+Please enter your expression, or enter help to see all available commands: x = 2 + 3 - 3 * 3
 Result: -4
-Please enter your expression, or enter help to see all available commands: 3^2 / 3
+Please enter your expression, or enter help to see all available commands: x^2 / 3
-Result: 3
+Result: 5.3333333333
 Please enter your expression, or enter help to see all available commands: history
 Expression: T & F
 Result: False